dataeducator/student_academic_success/README.md

 # Business Understanding:
 * __Stakeholder__: Instituto Politecnico de Portalegre
-* __Business Case__: I have been tasked by the Instituto Politecnico de Portalegre to accurately classify students' academic success.
+* __Business Case__: I am a new data scientist and have joined the challenge the Instituto Politecnico de Portalegre created to classify students' academic success.
 Researchers at the Instituto Politecnico de Portalegre want to reduce the rate of student academic failure in higher education.

 # Overview
-In this case, the goal is to craft a reliable model that can be refined over time as more information becomes available by using machine learning techniques to identify which students are at risk at earlier stages of their academic path in order to put strategies to support students in place to mitigate their likelihood of dropping out of higher education.
-While the model will be created with data from higher education students in Portugal, the lag in academic success within higher education is also a challenge within the United States.
+In this case, the goal is to craft and refine a reliable model by using machine learning techniques to identify which students are at risk at earlier stages of their academic path to put strategies to support students in place to mitigate their likelihood of dropping out of higher education.
+While the model was trained and tested with data from higher education students in Portugal, the lag in academic success within higher education is also a challenge within the United States.
 Colleges and Universities face the ever-pressing challenge of identifying students who are at risk of not graduating on time and providing effective interventions to move those students back onto a positive pathway to graduation.
+> The completion rates of (US) undergraduates within six years of enrollment stand at only __62.3%__ as of 2022.
+>
+> -- Hanneh Bareham and Chelsea Wing (bankrate.com)
+>
+>

+Carnevale et al. (2021) Georgetown University in their study highlighted the substantial disparity in lifetime earnings based on educational attainment.
+In particular, the gist of this study showed that an average person with only a high school diploma or GED would earn an estimated __1.6 million dollars in their lifetime__, compared to a person with a bachelor's degree who potentially can make __~2.8 million dollars__.
+This profound disparity in earning potential underscores the transformative power of higher education and highlights the significance of timely graduation in enhancing students' long-term financial security.

 # Data Understanding and Analysis
 ***